plettich/privacyidea/README.rst

 privacyIDEA is an open solution for strong two-factor authentication like OTP tokens, SMS, smartphones or SSH keys.
-Using privacyIDEA you can enhance your existing aplications like local login (PAM, Windows Credential Provider),
+Using privacyIDEA you can enhance your existing applications like local login (PAM, Windows Credential Provider),
 VPN, remote access, SSH connections, access to web sites or web portals with a second factor during authentication.
 Thus boosting the security of your